-- Individuals seeking opioid addiction treatment for Suboxone®/Subutex® or Vivitrol® for the treatment of opioid/alcohol dependence must be evaluated by an enrolled physician as specified below, before beginning medication assisted treatment. - An initial evaluation may be completed by a staff member other than the physician however no medication may be prescribed until the physician has completed their evaluation. - Members seeking treatment must have an appropriate diagnosis for the medication utilized. - All physicians agree to adhere to the Coordination of Care Agreement (See Attachment A in Appendix) which will be signed by the member, the treating physician and the treating therapist. - Each member receiving non-methadone medication assisted treatment must also be involved in individual therapy and/or group therapy as specified in the Coordination of Care Agreement. - If a change of physician or therapist takes place, a new agreement must be signed.
-This agreement must be placed in the member's record and updated annually.
+- Individuals seeking opioid addiction treatment for Suboxone®/Subutex® or Vivitrol® for the treatment of opioid/alcohol dependence must be evaluated by an enrolled physician as specified below, before beginning medication assisted treatment. - An initial evaluation may be completed by a staff member other than the physician however no medication may be prescribed until the physician has completed their evaluation. - Members seeking treatment must have an appropriate diagnosis for the medication utilized. - All physicians agree to adhere to the Coordination of Care Agreement (See Attachment A) which will be signed by the member, the treating physician and the treating therapist. - Each member receiving non-methadone medication assisted treatment must also be involved in individual therapy and/or group therapy as specified in the Coordination of Care Agreement. - If a change of physician or therapist takes place, a new agreement must be signed.
+This agreement must be placed in the member's record and updated annually. - The agreement is not required if the member is receiving services at an agency where both the physician and therapist are employed.